 This system work for me, you may be happier with one journal with everything in it.
 There are no rules here, just options.

 When I find something I like in my journals and I want to progress it into a piece of work I move the idea or ideas to a sketchbook.
-I then play with these ideas considering size, layout and colour scheme before starting the final piece.
+Do some research on the subject.
+I then play with these ideas considering size, layout and colour scheme.
+I always work on a minimum of three pieces to allow me to continue to play and explore ideas in the final piece.
+Sometimes I’m lucky and they all work out sometimes I end up with one piece.